-Okay, so from previous Texas Tender offerings, you know where to open your curtain and whose Point Of View you want to be in when you do.
+Okay, so from my previous offerings, you know where to open your curtain and whose Point of View you want to be in when you do.

 1) Don’t include your POVC (point of view character) in any group